Better Stories.

 Appalachian Trail Conservancy, NextGen Summit, Mount Greylock, MA

-This approach can help you elevate your work and also help you relate more intentionally to place, story, and belonging in everyday life.
+This approach can help you elevate your professional work— and help you relate more intentionally to place, story, and meaning in everyday life

-Design programs and interpretive media that invite deeper engagement and connection.
+Design programs and media that invite deeper engagement and connection.

 Bring people together through concerts and workshops rooted in shared stories and place.